The UC San Diego Department of Pathology is home to a number of diverse and exciting educational programs that serve the Health Sciences.

 Faculty Recognition for Teaching

 With their breadth and depth of teaching, it is not surprising that Pathology faculty are consistently honored with School-wide awards such as the Kaiser Award for Excellence in Teaching and the Campus-Wide Distinguished Teaching Award.
-In fact, seven Pathology faculty thus far have received Campus-wide award, UC San Diego's highest honor for teaching: Stephen Baird, Lawrence Hansen, Katsumi Miyai, Henry Powell, Sharon Reed, Noel Weidner, and Paul Wolf.
+In fact, eight Pathology faculty thus far have received Campus-Wide Distinguished Teaching Award, UC San Diego's highest honor for teaching: Stephen Baird, Lawrence Hansen, Katsumi Miyai, Henry Powell, Sharon Reed, Ann Tipps, Noel Weidner, and Paul Wolf.

 Medical Student Pathology Awards